Deen0X/DNXDOScript/README.md

 There are two main folders:
 - Scripts: This contain all scripts that will be launched by the main script
 - Utils: This contain extra scripts considered as Util/Tool, because will not impact directly on the performance and most of them are accessory to the installation.
+You can install your own extra software using some cmd/ps1 script.

 Inside each main folder, there are two subfolders
 - Enabled: Scripts that will be executed are included on this folder